 No one sees him.
 But he sees everything…

-Next month, Trevor Wood’s gritty, Newcastle-set crime debut will be released in hardback.
-At the time of writing this, the ebook has already had 75 five star reviews on Amazon, and we can’t wait for Trevor’s incredible characters to get even more fans.
+Next week, Trevor Wood’s gritty, Newcastle-set crime debut will be released in paperback.
+Shortlisted for a CWA Dagger, we can’t wait for introduce more readers to Trevor’s incredible characters.
 Want to find out what everyone’s raving about?
 Start reading the first chapter, below…

 Leazes Park, Newcastle, June 1, 2012